Bayesian Elastic Net based on Empirical Likelihood: Bayesian elastic net based on empirical likelihood

 Implementing traditional sampling methods like Gibbs sampler and Metropolis-Hastings (MH) under the Bayesian empirical likelihood framework is a daunting task.
 First, the conditional distribution of $\pmb{\theta}$ has a non-closed form, which makes the implementation of the Gibbs sampler impossible.
 Second, implementing MH is suitable to sample from a distribution that lacks a closed form, but it may fail to achieve convergence.
 In addition, the nature of the posterior density support complicates the process of finding an efficient proposal density.
 The support of the posterior EL is nonconvex with many local optima where its surface is rigid.
 In these cases, the chain can be trapped in a region and not reach the global optimum.
 Therefore, it is challenging to find the proper proposal density that provides a high acceptance right with the appropriate location and dispersion parameters.

-We use HMC \citep{HMC2011} to sample $\pmb{\theta}$, inspired by \cite{Chaudhuri2017}.
+We use HMC \citep{HMC2011} to sample $\pmb{\theta}$, inspired by Chaudhuri et al. \cite{Chaudhuri2017}.
 Let $\pmb{\theta}$ be the current position vector and $\pmb{m}\sim N(0,M)$ be the momentum vector where $M$ is the dispersion matrix.
 The Hamiltonian is defined by the joint distribution of $\pmb{\theta}$ and $\pmb{m}$ that can be represented as the the sum of potential energy $U(\pmb{\theta})$ and kinetic energy $K(\pmb{m})$,

 The partial derivatives of Hamiltonian determine how the $\pmb{\theta}$ transits to a new state,

 The Hamiltonian dynamics has reversible, invariant, and volume-preserving properties that enable MCMC updates \citep{HMC2011}.
 The Hamiltonian equations are computed by discretizing the small time interval $\omega$.
 The leapfrog integrator is the most widely-used method to implement HMC.
 First, given the current time $t$ and the position $\pmb{\theta}$, the momentum $\pmb{m}$ is independently drawn from $N(0,M)$.
 Then the position and the momentum at time $t+\omega$ is updated as follows: